Parzival1918/puzzle-box/docs/pages-source/question_cards.md

 # Question cards

 Here are the Materials Science and Engineering related questions we used for our box.
+You can also download a PDF file with the question cards formatted nicely [here](../../question-cards/cards.pdf).
+If you want to format the question cards the same way you can use the LaTeX file we used as a template, the file can be found [here](https://github.com/Parzival1918/puzzle-box/blob/main/question-cards/cards.tex).

 ::::{admonition} Flexible or not?
 :class: tip